mdelapenya/devcon/02-the-first-service.md

 git clone --depth 1 https://github.com/wedeploy/boilerplate-java.git voter
 ```

-Like said above, this is a simple Java project, based on Spring Boot.
+Like we said above, this is a simple Java project, based on Spring Boot.
 There is nothing WeDeploy related in it.
-You can build it and run it like any other java application:
+You can build it and run it like any other Java application:

 ```bash